Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

 ### Two Types of Stream Processing and Their Pros/Cons

+We can categorize most frameworks into two types, based on their programming models.
+This decides how the streaming engine is built fundamentally.

 1. Natrual streaming, aka native streaming.
 This is the true streaming, a contiuous process that runs forever to process incoming data.
 Examples: Apache Kafka Stream, Apache Flink.

 Pros: